execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ### Renaming a session

 While in a session, you can rename it by using `C-b $ <newSessionName>`.
-Alternatively you can rename a session using:
+Alternatively, you can rename a session using:

 ```
 $ tmux rename-session -t <oldName> <newName>